khudgins/documentation/console/platform/relational_databases.rst

 Overview
 ~~~~~~~~

-enStratus currently supports cloud based relational database management with Amazon
+Enstratius currently supports cloud based relational database management with Amazon
 Relational Database Service (Amazon RDS).
 With a relational database instance you get the
 functions of a traditional database, plus scalability and redundancy in the cloud.

 Creating a Relational Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a new relational database in the enStratus console navigate to Platform > Relational Databases.
+To create a new relational database in the Enstratius console navigate to Platform > Relational Databases.
 Click on +Add Database in the right corner of the table.

 Under the configuration tab you will see the fields for creating a database.